subhendu-de/azure-samples/webapp-usrmsi-mgmtapi-dotnet/README.md

 ## Getting Started

-This is a sample to demonstrate to call the Azure management rest api from an app service.
-The app service is using user assigned managed identity to read the resources under a resource group.
+This is a sample demonstration to call the Azure management rest api from an app service.
+The app service is using a user-assigned managed identity to read the resources under a resource group.
+The main objective is to showcase

+- how to setup user-assigned managed identity of an azure app service
+- how the user-assigned managed identity can access the Azure resource group with a reader role

 ### Developer Sandbox

 The application is built to run in the developer machine and in the Azure environment as well.
 The ```AzureCliCredential``` is used to take the identity context from the Azure cli to authenticate and receive the access token.
 It requires logging in to Azure via ```az login``` first, and uses the cli's currently logged in identity.
-Similarly the ```ManagedIdentityCredential``` is used for the Azure environment to take the identity context from the msi token endpoint.
+Similarly the ```ManagedIdentityCredential``` with the user-assigned client-id is used for the Azure environment to take the identity context from the msi token endpoint.
 To know more about the available authentication modes, please refer [here](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme)

 This is an example of how to run the application in the local development environment.